Buzzcocks' Pete Shelley Dies At 63

 On the subject of love, Shelley was, again, ahead of his time, very purposefully foregoing gender-specific pronouns in his songs.
 "It tends to change as much as the weather," he told The Guardian, in 2002, of his preferences.

-Inspired by The Sex Pistols — themselves inspired by an early British tour from Ramones — Shelley and group co-founder Howard Devoto quickly formed a band and opened for the Pistols in their hometown of Manchester.
+Inspired by The Sex Pistols — themselves inspired by an early tour by The Ramones — Shelley and group co-founder Howard Devoto quickly formed a band and opened for the Pistols in their hometown of Manchester.
 The group was a smashing success from the outset.
 In an interview with The Quietus in 2015, Shelley explained the group's quick rise: "We didn't expect anyone to take us seriously when we started.
 Punk was a fluke – there was no precedent in terms of what was popular.
 It was like the greatest marketing campaign in the history of music to convince the world that we were worthy of being listened to!
 We just wanted to do it this way, we knew it wasn't gonna be the quick road to stardom – but in fact, within two years we were doing Top Of The Pops."

 As influential as their precise and playful music was, the method by which they distributed was equally groundbreaking.
 Shelley, Devoto, bassist Steve Diggle and drummer John Maher were, as Buzzcocks, one of punk's do-it-yourself pioneers.
 They released music they had recorded themselves, something that has since become something of a rite of passage for aspiring young artists with a chip on their shoulder and their guitar's gain knob cranked.